jessamynsmith/django-google-maps/README.md

 ##### Database

-This app requires PostgreSQL.
+This app requires PostgreSQL and PostGIS.
 I recommend installing using a package manager (homebrew on OSX).

 Create a database: